futuresystems-courses/465-project-mckibbenc-rebecca-appelbaum-imthinhvu/README.md

 ## 4 Troubleshooting
 ### Nodes not starting after running "cm spark start" - Edit /etc/hosts
 If your nodes are not running, there may be an issue with how the /etc/hosts file was generated on each node.
-To fix, login to your designated master node, and open up the /etc/hosts file to edit as mentioned below:
+To fix, login to each node, and open up the /etc/hosts file to edit as mentioned below:
 ```
 sudo vi /etc/hosts